 Courses taken in summer education are recorded as a separate "Summer Education" semester on the University Information Management System (UBYS) and these courses are included in the grade point average.
 Success evaluation is carried out with at least one midterm and one final exam.
 Yalova University Associate Degree Education and Training Regulations and Yalova University Undergraduate Education and Training Regulations apply to the calculation of success grades.
-If the student wants to take a course from a different university , it is possible provided that the course is approved in advance by the relevant department in terms of content, credit and language.
-The grades of the courses taken from different university Senate Principles.
+If the student wants to take a course from a different university, it is possible provided that the course is approved in advance by the relevant department in terms of content, credit and language.
+The grades of the courses taken from different universities are converted into equivalence using the Grade Conversion Table in Yalova University Senate Principles.

 The courses given within the scope of summer education are carried out by paying additional course fees to the relevant lecturers according to the provisions of the Higher Education Law No. 2547.
 In this context, lecturers and program coordinatorships fulfill their duties regarding the execution of the course, student evaluation and reporting at the end of the course in order to contribute to quality assurance processes.

 Subject B.2.1.
-Student Admission and Recognition and Crediting of Prior Subject Learning (Knowledge and Skills Acquired through Formal Education, Non-Formal Education and Independent Learning) Responsible Unit(s) Planning Education and Training Development Commission, Pedagogical Formation Coordinatorship, International Student Coordination Application and Research Center Application: Dean's Office, Adjustment Commission, Education and Training Development Commission, Pedagogical Formation Coordinatorship, International Student Coordination Application and Research Center Evaluation: Dean's Office, Faculty Board, Adjustment Commission, Education and Training Development Commission, Pedagogical Formation Coordinatorship, International Student Coordination Application and Research Center Improvement: Deanery Stakeholders Internal Stakeholders: Academic and Administrative Staff, Students External Stakeholders Advisory Board Application Areas All Faculty (All departments) Monitoring Mechanisms Face-to-face and online meetings; Quality and Accreditation Working Commissions; Quality Handbook; Strategic Plan; Academic Boards UBYS Education Information System Reports Student Satisfaction and Course Evaluation Surveys Stateholder Opinion Reports Academic Board Minutes Education and Training Development Commission Reports Faculty Board Meeting Minutes Performance Indicators Integrated Quality Management System (IQMS) Number of students registered in the Alumni Information System Information on YÖK ATLAS Placed Student Examination Grades Student Satisfaction Rates Student Satisfaction Rates Student Academic Achievement Level Preparatory Exemption Exam Results Vertical Transfer Exam Results Diploma/Transcripts Evaluation and End of each academic year Improvement Date Place in the Information Integrated Quality Management System (IQMS) Management System University Information Management System (UBYS) Electronic Document Management System (EBYS) Corporate Website R 2.2 Percognition and Certification of Dinlomas Degrees and accordance with the relevant directives published by Yalova University.
-The rules determined in this process are applied equally and fairly to all student candidates and are announced to the public in accordance with the principle of transparency.
-The Faculty carries out the graduation and diploma issuance processes of undergraduate students in accordance with the relevant regulations, directives and procedures of Yalova University.
-For graduation, students must have successfully completed at least 240 ECTS credits and have a weighted grade point average (GPA) of at least 2.00 out of 4.00.
+Student Admission and Recognition and Crediting of Prior Learning (Knowledge and Skills Acquired through Formal Education, Non-Formal Education and Independent Learning) Responsible Unit(s) Planning Education and Training Development Commission, Pedagogical Formation Coordinatorship, International Student Coordination Application and Research Center Application: Dean's Office, Adaptation Commission, Education and Training Development Commission, Pedagogical Formation Coordinatorship, International Student Coordination Application and Research Center Evaluation: Dean's Office, Faculty Board, Adjustment Commission, Education and Training Development Commission, Pedagogical Formation Coordinatorship, International Student Coordination Application and Research Center Improvement: Deanery Stakeholders Internal Stakeholders: Academic and Administrative Staff, Students External Stakeholders Advisory Board Application Areas All Faculty (All departments) Monitoring Mechanisms Face-to-face and online meetings; Quality and Accreditation Working Commissions; Quality Handbook; Strategic Plan; Academic Boards UBYS Education Information System Reports Student Satisfaction and Course Evaluation Surveys Stakeholder Opinion Reports Academic Board Minutes Education and Training Development Commission Reports Faculty Board Meeting Minutes Performance Indicators Integrated Quality Management System (IQMS) Number of students registered in the Alumni Information System Information on YÖK ATLAS Placed Student Examination Grades

+Student Satisfaction Rates

+Student Academic Achievement Level

+Preparatory Exemption Exam Results

+Vertical Transfer Exam Results

+Diploma/Transcripts

+Evaluation and End of each academic year

+Improvement Date

+Place in the Information Integrated Quality Management System (IQMS)

+Management System University Information Management System (UBYS)

+Electronic Document Management System (EBYS)

+Corporate Website